awslabs/data-solutions-framework-on-aws/framework/src/processing/README.md

 * An Amazon S3 Bucket to store the PySpark Application artifacts.
 You can also provide your own if you have already a bucket that you want to use.
 This bucket comes with configuration to enforce `TLS`, `Block Public Access` and encrypt objects with `SSE-KMS`,
 * An IAM role used by a Lambda to copy from the CDK Asset bucket to the artifact bucket created above or provided.

-The schema below shows the resources created and the responsibilities of the construct:
+The schema below shows the resources created and the responsible of the construct:

 ![PySpark Application Package](../../../website/static/img/adsf-pyspark-application-package.png)